CryptoStrikers/operations-docs/faq.md

 (2) Iconics - collection of all 32 individual player cards from set

-Users who qualify for any of the contest prizes (users can win any or all of the prizes) will be eligible for the following prize awards:
+Users who qualify for any of the contest prizes (users can win any or all of the prizes) will be eligible for the following prize awards.

 **Awards**